felixbeaudry/XYdiversity/sims/readme.md

 The script above is [here](https://github.com/houghjosh/XYdiversity/blob/master/sims/Y_neutral.txt), and can be run with the command: `slim Y_neutral.txt` (assuming slim is in your path)

-##### Check that Y/A neutral diversity is 1/4 after 4Ne generations
+##### Check that Y/A neutral diversity is 1/4 after 4Ne generations in a mutation-drift model

 As a quick check that this behaves the way we want, let's use the same neutral simulation parameters above and simulate autosomal chromosomes (using the `initializeSex("A");` callback), setting a non-zero recombination rate, and then calculate the Y/A ratio of neutral diversity after _4Ne_ generations; the mean time to fixation for a neutral mutation.
 We expect that the Y/A diversity ratio should be 0.25.
-In this [script](https://github.com/houghjosh/XYdiversity/blob/master/sims/A_neutral.txt), recombination was set to occur uniformly at a rate of 10-8 per bp per generation (corresponding to 1 cM/Mbp).
+In this [script](https://github.com/houghjosh/XYdiversity/blob/master/sims/A_neutral.txt), recombination is set to occur uniformly at a rate of 10-8 per bp per generation (corresponding to 1 cM/Mbp).

 Since polymorphism data is outputted in MS format, we can calculate diversity statistics directly from the output, by way of a pipe to [msstats](https://github.com/molpopgen/msstats):